Same-sex marriage in Oregon

-Same-sex marriage in Oregon has been legally recognized since May 19, 2014, when Judge Michael J. McShane of the U.S. District Court for the District Court of Oregon ruled in Geiger v.
+Same-sex marriage has been legally recognized in Oregon since May 19, 2014, when Judge Michael J. McShane of the U.S. District Court for the District Court of Oregon ruled in Geiger v.
 Kitzhaber that Oregon's 2004 state constitutional amendment banning same-sex marriages discriminated on the basis of sexual orientation in violation of the Equal Protection Clause of the U.S. Constitution.
 A campaign that was then under way to win voter approval of a constitutional amendment legalizing same-sex marriage was suspended following the decision.
-In July 2015, Governor Kate Brown signed legislation codifying same-sex marriage in various Oregon statutes.
-The law change went into effect on January 1, 2016.

-Oregon began recognizing same-sex marriages from other jurisdictions in October 2013.
-Domestic partnerships, providing a subset of the rights and benefits of marriage, have been recognized since 2008.
+Oregon was the seventeenth U.S. state to legalize same-sex marriage.
+Polling suggests that a large majority of Oregon residents support the legal recognition of same-sex marriage.
+In July 2015, Governor Kate Brown signed legislation which performed "housekeeping" on various Oregon statutes, codifying same-sex marriage and bringing their wording into line with the court ruling in Geiger.

-In March and April 2004, Multnomah County issued marriage licenses to more than 3,000 same-sex couples until ordered by a state judge to stop doing so.
+Previously in March and April 2004, Multnomah County issued marriage licenses to more than 3,000 same-sex couples until ordered by a state judge to stop doing so.
 In November, Oregon voters approved an amendment to the State Constitution that made it state policy to recognize only marriages "between one man and one woman".
 The validity of the licenses issued the previous spring was disputed, and the Oregon Supreme Court ruled in April 2005 that the newly adopted constitutional amendment had invalidated them.
+Oregon began recognizing same-sex marriages from other jurisdictions in October 2013.
+Domestic partnerships, providing some of the rights and benefits of marriage, have been recognized since 2008.